-- 2. Insert a blank USB stick (See How to format a USB Flash Drive before converting it to a SDS USB Flash Drive to format it) or the USB stick previously created.

-- 3. Select the USB stick in the list
+- 3. Insert a blank USB stick (See How to format a USB Flash Drive before converting it to a SDS USB Flash Drive to format it) or the USB stick previously created and select it in the list 3

-- 4. Select the deployment image to use 5
+- 4. Select the deployment image to use 4.

-- 5. Click on "Next >" button:
+- 5. Click on "Next >" button 5